 Current Account in Oman

-Oman - Current AccountWith the economy still below pre-pandemic levels at the end of 2021, growth likely remained moderate in Q1 2022.
-The emergence of the Omicron variant led the government to force non-essential businesses to close in February, while inflation was elevated in Q1 compared to 2021 on high commodity prices, likely denting private spending.
-Turning to Q2, momentum has gradually gathered.
-Covid-19 cases have subsided, allowing the government to relax restrictions.
-Near-decade high oil prices and rising oil production are boosting the external and fiscal balances, leading S&P to upgrade the country’s sovereign debt rating to ‘BB-’ with a stable outlook in April.
-That said, interest rate increases will be dampening investment.
-Meanwhile, an economic slowdown in China—the main buyer of Oman’s oil—is likely denting demand for hydrocarbon exports.
+Oman - Current AccountWith the economy remaining below pre-pandemic levels at the end of last year, growth was probably moderate in Q1 2022 due to the restrictions imposed as the Omicron variant swept the country.
+Meanwhile, inflation swelled to the highest level since 2011 on decade-high commodity prices, likely depressing private consumption.
+However, growth momentum is likely improving in Q2.
+The government has eased Covid-19 restrictions as the Omicron wave subsided.
+Moreover, near-decade high oil prices and rising oil production are boosting the external and fiscal balances, leading S&P Global Ratings to upgrade the country’s sovereign debt rating to ‘BB-’ with a stable outlook in April.
+Less positively, an economic slowdown in China—the main buyer of Oman’s oil—is likely constraining hydrocarbon export demand somewhat.

 Oman - Current Account Data

 5 years of economic forecasts for more than 30 economic indicators.